Z4phxr/Pygame-Flashcard-App/ui/README.md

 This application was created as a personal project and educational exercise.
 It is not intended as a replacement for Anki but rather as a simpler alternative for learning GUI programming with Pygame.
-This project is still in development and not yet feature-complete.
+This project is still in development and not yet complete.
 Some features may change.

 ## License